 Understanding the Hoshin Planning System

-The most logical resource to begin with is one which answers the question "what is Hoshin Kanri?".
+The most logical resource, to begin with, is one that answers the question "what is Hoshin Kanri?".

 Hoshin planning gives you a process for aligning goals at all levels of your company with your wider strategic vision.

-It helps to communicate your strategy to everyone in your organisation, and demonstrate the connectivity of their work on the overall strategy.
+It helps to communicate your strategy to everyone in your organization, and demonstrate the connectivity of their work on the overall strategy.

 This requires a few steps, including:

-- Defining the objectives you want to achieve as an organisation.
+- Defining the objectives you want to achieve as an organization

 - Breaking this down into sub-goals and cascading throughout the company